-1. In 2015, only half of the world’s working-age women are in the labor force, compared to 77 percent of working-age men.
+1. In 2016, just 57 percent world's working-age women are in the labor force, compared to 70 percent of working-age men.
 Microlending programs like Kiva help women start and sustain their own businesses.
 (Department of Labor)

 2. Women with full-time jobs still earn only about 77 percent of their male counterparts' earnings.
 Talk about how much you earn, and report inequality.
 Learn about how to file a charge of discrimination with the EEOC here.
 (White House)